mlr-org/mcboost/README.md

   train_labels = tsk$data(cols = tsk$target_names, rows = tid)[[1]]
 ```

-To provide an example, we assume that we have a already trained learner `l` which we train below.
+To provide an example, we assume that we have already a learner `l` which we train below.
 We can now wrap this initial learner's predict function for use with `mcboost`, since `mcboost` expects the initial model to be specified as a `function` with `data` as input.

 ```r